Codefresh Docker Registry

 All images built in Codefresh are automatically pushed to your Codefresh registry.

-With Codefresh registry you will be able to:
+With the integrated Codefresh registry you will be able to:

 - Control where your images are being stored